djperrone/SpaceAdventuresGL/README.md

-The opengl code that I'm writing here is based on code from the learnopengl series and the cherno's opengl series.
+The opengl code that I'm writing here is based on code from the learnopengl series and the cherno's opengl and Hazel series.

 https://learnopengl.com/ <br>
 https://www.youtube.com/user/TheChernoProject